BurnOutTrader/fund-forge/README.md

 <span style="color: red;">***For development and testing purposes only. live trading is in development. repo is currently unstable.***</span>

+## Announcements
+- 24/10/2024: The folder and file structure was changed, The historical data has not changed, you can just move the historical data you have already downloaded to `ff_data_server/data/historical` and it will work as before.
+This was done to make set up easier for new users.

 ⚠️ Warning
 : If you are using Rithmic, proceed with extreme caution!
 Live order functionality is being implemented, and any active strategy may send real orders directly to the market.